usamaattia/multinational-retail-data-centralisation807/README.md

 ## Project Structure

 ### 1. `data_extraction.py`
-   - Class `DataExtractor` to extract data from CSV files, an API, and an S3 bucket.
+   - Class `DataExtractor` to extract data from pdf files, an API, and an S3 bucket.
    - Methods for extracting data from different sources.

 ### 2. `database_utils.py`